lisawilliams/auto-mom-front/checklist.md

 ### Read

+Sunday, June 11, 2017

 1. HTML for show all a user's chore *DONE*
 2. events.js to fire API and UI functions when user pushes "show all chores button"
-3. api.js for show one chore *DONE*
+3. api.js for show chore list *DONE*
-4. ui.js for show one chore *DONE*
+4. ui.js for show chore list *DONE*
-5. Test that you can display a chore via the Web UI
+5. Test that you can display a chore list via the Web UI *DONE*
 6. Confirm that request ran on backend with appropriate HTTP status code *DONE*  Returns Completed 200 OK

 ### Update